BuildabilityResearcher/BuildabilityStudy/README.md

 # Reproducing open-projects software builds experiment

-Reproduction package for the paper "Back and There Once Again: Revisiting the Compilation of Past Snapshots", presented to ICSE 2020 (still under review).
+Reproduction package for the paper "Back and There Once Again: Revisiting the Compilation of Past Snapshots", presented to ESEC/FSE 2021 (still under review).
 This package contains:

 ```bash
 .